ONSdigital/enterprise_metadata_model_updates/README.md

 This will include reports, documentation, instance diagrams and any other thing useful for understanding the model.
 It will be updated at least weekly (probably on Fridays) until it reaches a more settled state.

+## Introduction

+The ONS metadata model describes an enterprise data catalogue which is based on international standards and identified requirements from business areas that will be interacting with it.
+To deliver this as quickly as possible it is being built in a top-down and bottom-up way at the same time.
+The model as it exists now is mostly the top-down, which describes a compliant data catalogue that would work for most general purposes.
+The bottom-up part involves incorporating different business areas and developing new classes and properties that they need, outputting the model in the format they need for their purposes - ie JSON for an API, or a logical domain profile for a dashboard developer.

+When it is complete it will consist of :

+- An **enterprise metadata model** (all classes and their properties) with a conceptual and logical view.
+- A **domain profile** for each business area (a logical and, where needed or practicable, a physical model of the classes and properties used in that area)
+- **Documentation** and **instance diagrams** supporting each domain profile

 ## Latest version

 **Updated** - Fri 1/5/26